-Radiation therapy (RT) is an important cause of nausea and vomiting (N&V) in the cancer patient.
-Observational studies suggest an 80% overall cumulative incidence rate of some degree of N&V among patients undergoing RT.
+Radiation therapy (RT) is an important cause of nausea and vomiting (N&V) in patients with cancer.
+Observational studies suggest that some degree of N&V occurs in 80% of patients undergoing RT.
 Risk factors for developing N&V are known.
-Radiation-induced N&V (RINV) worsens quality of life, leading to treatment delays and cancelled appointments, compromising cancer control.[2,3]
+Radiation-induced N&V (RINV) worsen quality of life, leading to treatment delays and cancelled appointments and compromising cancer control.[2,3]

 Two large prospective observational studies provide information on the frequency of RINV and antiemetic measures.
-The Italian Group for Antiemetic Research in Radiotherapy analyzed the incidence of RINV in 1,020 patients receiving various kinds of radiation therapy.
-Overall, nausea, vomiting, or both were reported by 28% of patients.
+The Italian Group for Antiemetic Research in Radiotherapy analyzed the incidence of RINV in 1,020 patients receiving various kinds of RT.
+Overall, 28% of patients reported nausea, vomiting, or both.
 The median time to the first episode of vomiting was 3 days.
 Antiemetic drugs were administered to 17% of the patients, including 12% treated prophylactically and 5% given rescue therapy.
 In a second cohort of 368 patients receiving RT, the overall incidence rate for nausea was 39% and for vomiting, 7%.
-Nausea was more frequent in those receiving RT to the lower abdomen or pelvis (66%) compared with patients receiving RT to the head-and-neck area (48%).
+Nausea was more frequent in those receiving RT to the lower abdomen or pelvis (66%), compared with patients receiving RT to the head-and-neck area (48%).
 Antiemetics during RT are underprescribed.

 The incidence and severity of RINV are determined by: